hcheng826/guppy/README.md

 - Deploy `JumpRateModelV2` with the params

-### gToken
+### gToken / gEther

-- Deploy `GToken`
+- Deploy `GToken` / `gEther`
 - Initialize with the contract with guptroller and interest rate model address
 - Different token can have different interest rate model

-### gEther

-- Deploy `GEther` (should be AVAX actually) with the guptroller and interest rate model address

 ### Price Oracle

 - Deploy the oracle for Guptroller

-## Concepts

-- Borrow interest rate vs untilization: The higher the utilization, the higher the borrow interest rate.
-Note that borrow interest rate needs to be >= booster reward to be attractive to the lenders.

-## Contract Structures
+## TODO

+- Write test
+- Integrate with Vector finance
+    - deposit
+    - redeem
+    - claim reward
-- gToken.sol
+    - liquidation
+- Interest rate model design (borrow interest >= booster reward)
+- Set up oracle using chainlink
-- Guptroller.sol
+- Governance token mechanism
 # Etherscan verification

 To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by